hibernate/hibernate-validator/README.md

 This is the reference implementation of [JSR-380 - Bean Validation 2.0](http://beanvalidation.org/).
 Bean Validation defines a metadata model and API for JavaBean as well as method validation.
-The default metadata source are annotations, with the ability to override and extend the meta-data through the use of XML validation descriptors.
+The default metadata source are annotations, with the ability to override and extend the metadata through the use of XML validation descriptors.

 ## Documentation